SUSE/cap-release-notes/Notes-CaaSP.md

 ### Initial preparations

 The following steps only have to be done once before the initial CaaSP deployment.
-For following deplyments of CaaSP this has no to be redone but already created elements can be reused.
+For following deployments of CaaSP this has no to be redone but already created elements can be reused.
 The deployment of CaaSP on OpenStack is done using existing terraform rules with some additional steps required for running CAP on the CaaSP deployment.

 * Start with downloading and sourcing the openrc.sh file for OpenStack API access